carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """"""""""

 The '``sitofp``' instruction interprets its operand as a signed integer quantity and converts it to the corresponding floating-point value.
-If the value cannot fit in the floating-point value, the results are undefined.
+If the value cannot be exactly represented, it is rounded using the default rounding mode.

 Example:
 """"""""